TRP-Retromods/Atomiswave-Multiout/README.md

-Atomiswave Multiout
+# Atomiswave Multiout
 ---
+Get Composite, RGB or S-Video output from your Atomiswave, using the VGA output

 (c) 2023 by The Real Phoenix
 From a design originaly from Mike Chi's VGA2SCART

-# Atomiswave Multiout
-Get Composite, RGB or S-Video output from your Atomiswave, using the VGA output

 ## Features: